26wickhm/pearl/DOCUMENTATION.md

 10/06
 Today we began designing the donning tubes.
 Marisol made the design for the donning tube, but everyone else had input on dimensions.
 Our plan is to have 2 variations each with three possible sizes to ensure that the donning tubes can reach a wider group of patients.
 There will be short or long donning tubes that come in small, medium, and large sizes.
 Karlin and Caroline found a file for the quadstick mouthpiece to begin printing it out.
 Scarlett finished filling out the spreadsheet for everyone's jobs on the projects.

+10/07/25
+Today Marisol completed her 5 versions of the donning tubes and uploaded screenshots to the Git.
+Scarlette began porinting for the mounts and organized the supports in Bambu accordingly.
+Karlin gathered the 3 hole narrow, 3 hole wide, 4 hole narrow, 4 hole wide models of the quadstick mouthpiece onto to 1 file and printed them.
+Marisol will add her designs to the shared drive with the hospital and will print next class.
+Caroline was not in class today but will continue working with Scarlett when she returns.